 Our compensation committee begins its annual review cycle with an evaluation and, if appropriate, updating of our compensation peer group.
-For the 2019 cycle, this review resulted in an updated peer group that is identified on page 34, under the heading "Compensation Discussion & Analysis - Peer Group Determination."
+For the 2020 cycle, this review resulted in an updated peer group that is identified on page 35, under the heading "Compensation Discussion & Analysis - Peer Group Determination."

-When determining the 2019 peer group, our compensation committee considered pharmaceutical companies that are of similar size to the Company in terms of market capitalization, revenues and commercial expansion, and number of employees.
-At the time our 2019 peer group was selected in October 2018, our market capitalization was at approximately the 25th percentile of the peer group, our revenue was at approximately the 55th percentile of the peer group and our number of employees was at approximately the 45th percentile of our peer group.
+When determining the 2020 peer group, our compensation committee considered pharmaceutical companies headquartered in the United States (or focused on United States operations) that are of similar size to the Company in terms of market capitalization, revenues and commercial expansion, and number of employees.
+At the time our 2020 peer group was selected in October 2019, our market capitalization was at approximately the 25th percentile of the peer group, our revenue was at approximately the 75th percentile of the peer group and our number of employees was at approximately the 45th percentile of our peer group.